amirtuval/pig-hyperloglog/README.md

 pig-hyperloglog
 ===============

-A pig udf to compute and use the HyperLogLog algorithm
+Several [Apache Pig](http://pig.apache.org/) user defined functions (UDFs) to compute and use the HyperLogLog algorithm.